Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Research Methodology

 \subsection{Data Analysis}

-In our study, qualitative data was gathered via semi-structured interviews, and consequently, a qualitative approach was employed for data analysis. \emph{Socio-Technical Grounded Theory (STGT) for data analysis} was used to analyze the data, as it is particularly suitable for analyzing open-ended data and gaining insights within socio-technical contexts \cite{hoda2021socio}.
+In our study, qualitative data was gathered via semi-structured interviews, and consequently, a qualitative approach was employed for data analysis. \emph{Socio-Technical Grounded Theory (STGT) for data analysis} was used to analyse the data, as it is particularly suitable for analysing open-ended data and gaining insights within socio-technical contexts \citep{hoda2021socio}.
 After obtaining consent from each participant, we transcribed the data.
 The data collection and analysis phases involved an iterative process as shown in Figure \ref{fig:methodology}.
-Initially, we analyzed the data from 13 participants.
-Building on the primary findings from this analysis, we then proceeded to collect data from the remaining 9 participants, concentrating on the key insights derived from the first round of data analysis, and analyzed them.

-We performed \emph{open coding} to develop concepts and categories, involving constant comparison of diverse open-text responses \cite{hoda2021socio}.
+Initially, we analysed the data from 13 participants using \emph{open coding} approach to develop concepts and categories, involving constant comparison of diverse open-text responses \citep{hoda2021socio}.
 We performed inductive open coding within the RQs.
-For example, to answer our RQ2 which is, \textit{What challenges do AI practitioners face in developing a fair AI/ML and what are the factors that lead to those challenges?}, we gathered qualitative data from 22 participants by asking them, {\emph{``Do you face any challenges in developing a fair AI/ML?
-If yes, what challenges do you face?
+For example, to answer our RQ2 which is, \textit{What challenges do AI practitioners face in developing a fair AI/ML system and what are the factors that lead to those challenges?}, initially, we gathered qualitative data from 13 participants by asking them, {\emph{``Based on your professional experience, do you face any challenges in developing a fair AI/ML system?
+(If yes), what challenges do you face?
 What do you think are the factors leading to those challenges?"}} We developed codes using the open-coding approach in open-text answers as shown in Figure \ref{fig:stgt}.
 For instance, codes like \emph{`access to limited data'} and \emph{`lack of data access'} were identified through open coding.
 Subsequently, we engaged in constant comparison of these codes to continually compare them, leading to the recognition of patterns among them.
-For instance, upon reviewing the codes mentioned above, we identified a common pattern related to the challenge of accessing datasets required in the development of a fair AI/ML.
+For instance, upon reviewing the codes mentioned above, we identified a common pattern related to the challenge of accessing datasets required in the development of a fair AI/ML system.
 We combined these two codes to develop a concept of \emph{`gaining access to datasets'}.